 Find the item you would like to edit, then hover over the title to view the options menu and click on Quick Edit …

 (’Quick Edit’ link)

-The Quick Edit inline editor expands to display the editing options.
-Find the option to make posts sticky …
+The Quick Edit inline editor displays all the options for editing your post.
+Find Make this post sticky …

 Tick Make this post sticky …

 Update your settings …

 (Update your settings)

 If you are adding a new post or editing your post content, you can make the post sticky by clicking on Publish > Visibility: Public > Edit …